TTLabs/EvaporateJS/README.md

 [AWS Multipart Upload Overview](http://docs.aws.amazon.com/AmazonS3/latest/dev/mpuoverview.html) for more information.

-The sample S3 bucket policy shown above should configure your S3 bucket to allow cleanup of orphaned multipart uploads but the cleanup task is not part of EvaporateJS.
+The sample S3 bucket policy shown above should configure your S3 bucket to allow cleanup of orphaned multipart uploads but the cleanup task is not part of Evaporate.
 A separate tool or task will need to be created to query orphaned multipart uploads and abort them using some appropriate heuristic.

 Refer to this functioning [Ruby on Rails rake task](https://github.com/bikeath1337/evaporate/blob/master/lib/tasks/cleanup.rake) for ideas.